bghira/SimpleTuner/OPTIONS.md

                         matches its latent size.
 The recommended behaviour is to use the default value and allow the cache to be recreated.
+  --vae_cache_preprocess
+                        By default, will encode images during training.
+For some situations, pre-processing may be desired.
+To revert to the old behaviour, supply
+                        --vae_cache_preprocess=false.
   --keep_vae_loaded     If set, will keep the VAE loaded in memory.
 This can
                         reduce disk churn, but consumes VRAM during the forward pass.